Woolman Hill has been a Quaker center since its foundation in 1954.

 Each Wednesday at 5:30pm we hold midweek Quaker worship here on the hill.

 The New England Yearly Meeting of Friends website includes information about Quaker Meetings in New England.
-There is also a special website for youth retreats.

 There is general information about Quakers at the Quaker Info site and at the Quaker.org site.